helios2003/EzPay/README.md

 ## Features

-- User can add a PIN to your account for secured payments.
+- User can add a PIN to their account for secured payments.
-- Users can make and receive payments to other users.
+- Users can make and receive payments from other users.
 - Users can search for other users by their names.

 ## Setting up the project